debashish-datascience1/commitiq/README.md

 - 🌐 **Web Chat UI** — Full chat interface at `/chat`, no WhatsApp or Twilio required
 - 🧩 **Chrome Extension** — Install as a browser extension, works with any user's GitHub account
 - ☁️ **Cloud Deployed** — Hosted on Railway, accessible to any user anywhere
+- 🌿 **Branch Management** — List branches and create new branches from chat
+- 📝 **PR Creation** — Open pull requests with AI-generated descriptions

 ### 🚀 Upcoming Features (Roadmap)
 - 🔧 **AI Auto-Fix Commits** — Describe the bug, AI writes the fix and commits it automatically
 - 🐛 **AI Issue Resolver** — Apply a suggested fix directly to the codebase
-- 🌿 **Branch Management** — Create, switch, and merge branches from chat
-- 📝 **PR Creation** — Open pull requests with AI-generated descriptions
 - 📊 **Commit Streak Tracking** — Track daily commit streaks like a coding fitness app
 - 🔔 **Smart Notifications** — Get alerted when PRs are reviewed, issues opened, or CI/CD fails
 - 📈 **Weekly Summary Reports** — Weekly digest of GitHub activity every Sunday